-In France, the variety is immensely popular and successful.
-The acreage increased six-fold from 7,325 hectares in 1958 to 44,593 hectares in 2010.
-She's behind Ugni Blanc ( Trebbiano Toscano ) the second most common white grape.
-The largest quantities are in the Burgundy (33%), Languedoc-Roussillon (27%) and Champagne (21%).
-All major Burgundian white wines are obtained from this grape variety.
-These are the areas above all Côte de Beaune (southern half of Côte d'Or ) with the world famous appellations Aloxe-Corton.
-Meursault and Montrachet, such as chablis and Mâconnais, Likewise, all are called "Blanc de Blancs" champagne made from Chardonnay and in the champagne cuvées this is the most important grape variety in addition to the red varieties Pinot Noir and Pinot Meunier, Once a year there is the competition Chardonnay du Monde in the Burgundian town of Chaintré.
+In France, the variety is extremely popular and successful.
+The acreage increased sixfold from 7,325 hectares in 1958 to 44,593 hectares in 2010.
+She is behind Ugni Blanc ( Trebbiano Toscano ) the second most common white grape.
+The largest quantities are in Burgundy (33%), Languedoc-Roussillon (27%) and Champagne (21%).
+All great Burgundy white wines are made from this variety.
+These are primarily the areas Cote de Beaune (southern half of the Cote d'Or ) with the world famous appellations Aloxe Corton, Meursault and Montrachet, such as chablis and Mâconnais.
+Likewise, all are pressed as "Blanc de Blancs" champagne produced from Chardonnay and in the champagne cuvées, this is the most important grape variety besides the red ones Pinot Noir and Pinot Meunier.
+The competition is held once a year Chardonnay du Monde in the Burgundian municipality of Chaintré.

 In Italy a total of 19,709 hectares are planted with it.
-Here the variety is mainly in the regions Trentino-Alto Adige.
-Lombardy.
-Apulia and Sicily grown.
-Other countries in Europe or North Africa are Belgium.
-Bulgaria (2,457 ha), Germany (1,228 ha), England (235 ha), Georgia.
-Greece (586 ha), Israel, Croatia (668 ha), Luxembourg (16 ha), Malta.
-Moldova (5,134 ha), Austria (1,431 ha), Portugal (803 ha), Romania (1,067 ha), Russia (1,981 ha), Switzerland (321 ha), Slovakia (310 ha), Slovenia (1,208 ha), Serbia.
-Spain (6,958 ha), Czech Republic (766 ha), Turkey (142 ha), Ukraine (2,985 ha), Hungary (2,757 ha) and Cyprus (128 ha).
+Here the variety is mainly found in the regions Trentino-South Tyrol, Lombardy, Puglia and Sicily grown.
+Other countries in Europe and North Africa are Belgium, Bulgaria (2,457 ha), Germany (1,228 ha), England (235 ha), Georgia, Greece (586 ha), Israel, Croatia (668 ha), Luxembourg (16 ha), Malta, Moldova (5,134 ha), Austria (1,431 ha), Portugal (803 ha), Romania (1,067 ha), Russia (1,981 ha), Switzerland (321 ha), Slovakia (310 ha), Slovenia (1.208 ha), Serbia, Spain (6,958 ha), Czech Republic (766 ha), Turkey (142 ha), Ukraine (2,985 ha), Hungary (2,757 ha) and Cyprus (128 ha).

-In California From the 1980s, there was a Chardonnay boom that continued around the world.
+In California there was a Chardonnay boom from the 1980s that continued worldwide.
 Here it is the most common grape variety with 38,555 hectares.
-Other US states with smaller quantities are Idaho. new York.
-Oregon.
-Texas.
-Virginia and Washington (3,098 ha).
-Other countries are overseas Argentina (6,473 ha), Australia (27,773) Bolivia.
-Brazil (377 ha), Chile (13,082) China (738 ha), India.
-Japan (602 ha), Canada (1,178 ha), Mexico.
-Myanmar (1 ha), New Zealand (3,911 ha), Peru (1 ha), South Africa (8,278) and Uruguay (149 ha).
-The variety occupied in 2010 a total of 198,793 hectares of vineyards.
-Compared to 1990, at that time 69,282 hectares, this amounted to about three times the amount.
-She thus ranked 5th in the worldwide grape variety ranking.
+Other US states with smaller quantities are Idaho, new York, Oregon, Texas, Virginia and Washington (3,098 ha).
+Other countries are overseas Argentina (6,473 ha), Australia (27,773), Bolivia, Brazil (377 ha), Chile (13,082), China (738 ha), India, Japan (602 ha), Canada (1,178 ha), Mexico, Myanmar (1 ha), New Zealand (3,911 ha), Peru (1 ha), South Africa (8.278) and Uruguay (149 ha).
+The variety occupied a total of 198,793 hectares of vineyards in 2010.
+Compared to 1990 with 69,282 hectares at the time, this resulted in around three times the amount.
+It was ranked 5th in the global grape variety ranking.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

-Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)
+Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)